unihd-cag/odfi-rfg/doc/generator/User Guide.md

 ## Automatic Conversion

-Considering that the RFS format is an XML tree, and that the new RFG scripts are also structured like a tree, it is possible to transform an RFS XML tree to and RFG code tree.
+Considering that the RFS format is an XML tree, and that the new RFG scripts are also structured like a tree, it is possible to transform a RFS XML tree to a RFG code tree.

-This is easily achievable using an XML Transformation Stylesheet (XSLT)
+This is easily achievable using a XML Transformation Stylesheet (XSLT)

 ### RFS XML preparation

-Before conversion, the user MUST clean the RFS XML, because a very few things a preventing XML parsing from conversion tool:
+Before conversion, the user MUST clean the RFS XML, because a very few things a preventing correct XML parsing:

 - `reset=DEFINE` must be converted to `reset="DEFINE"`